 The size of the margin (the distance between the abnormal tissue and the cut edge) depends on the type of tumour being removed and the location in the body.
 For example, when a cancer is removed it is often very difficult to tell where the abnormal cells stop and the normal cells begin.
 For that reason, surgeons will usually take a large or ‘wide’ margin in order to be sure that they have removed all of the abnormal cells.

 In some areas of the body, however, it is very difficult to take a large margin even for malignant (cancerous) tumours because there is very little normal tissue around it.
 Benign (non-cancerous) tumours on the other hand often have very clear borders and may be removed with only a very small or ‘thin’ margin of normal tissue around them.

 By examining the margin tissue under a microscope, your pathologist can see how far the tumour cells are from the edge of the normal, healthy tissue.
 If tumour cells are seen at the cut edge of the tissue, the margin is called ‘positive’.
 If the tumour cells are away from the cut edge of the tissue, the margin is called ‘negative’.

-Why is this important?
-Intraoperative consultations provide a rapid pathological diagnosis which allow the surgeon to make changes to the surgical plan if necessary.
+Intraoperative consultations provide a rapid pathological diagnosis which allows the surgeon to make changes to the surgical plan if necessary.
 For example, if one of the margins examined during an intraoperative consultation is called ‘positive’, the surgeon may take additional tissue from around the tumour in order to make sure that no tumour cells are left in the body.

 Most small tissue samples such as biopsies do not include a margin because these types of procedures are not performed with the purpose of removing the entire tumour.